How to Adjust Your Status After Entering the U.S. Without Inspection

 Descripciรณn de la Imagen

-• Asylum applications: Individuals who fear persecution based on race, religion, nationality, political opinion, or membership in a particular social group may apply for asylum regardless of how they entered the country;
+• Asylum applications: Individuals fearing persecution based on race, religion, nationality, political opinion, or membership in a particular social group may apply for asylum regardless of how they entered the country, offering a vital protection mechanism for vulnerable populations;

-• Waivers of inadmissibility: Certain waivers can forgive unlawful presence, misrepresentation, or other grounds of inadmissibility, allowing some EWI entrants to adjust status if they meet strict criteria;
+• Waivers of inadmissibility: Certain waivers exist to forgive grounds of inadmissibility such as unlawful presence, misrepresentation, or fraud.
+These waivers can enable some EWI entrants to adjust status if they meet strict eligibility criteria and demonstrate extreme hardship to qualifying relatives;

-• Cancellation of removal: Non-permanent residents who have lived continuously in the U.S. for a specified period and demonstrate exceptional hardship to qualifying relatives may be eligible to cancel removal and obtain lawful status;
+• Cancellation of removal: Non-permanent residents who have maintained continuous physical presence in the U.S. for a specified period and can prove exceptional hardship to qualifying family members may qualify for cancellation of removal, which can ultimately lead to lawful permanent residency;

-• Special visa programs such as the U visa for victims of qualifying crimes who assist law enforcement, and the T visa for victims of human trafficking, which provide protection and potential pathways to lawful status;
+• Special visa programs: Including the U visa for victims of certain crimes who assist law enforcement, and the T visa for victims of human trafficking, both of which provide protection and potential pathways to lawful status despite EWI;

-• Registry provisions: In rare cases, individuals who have resided continuously in the U.S. since before a certain cutoff date may apply for lawful permanent residence despite EWI.
+• Registry provisions: In rare cases, individuals who have resided continuously in the U.S. since a designated cutoff date (currently before January 1, 1972) may apply for lawful permanent residence even if they entered without inspection.

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.